Waypoint includes several commands to support debugging and monitoring while developing your application.

 The Waypoint server includes a web-based user interface that you can use to view builds, deployments, and releases for projects and applications.

 The web UI requires authentication.
 Run a single command to automatically open the browser and authenticate your session.
+This command will work if a graphical web browser is available on the machine where the command is being run.

 $ waypoint ui -authenticate